 Terminator 6 trailer: When's it coming?

-It's far too early for any kind of footage – they're not even shooting until May 2018.
-It's plausible that there could be a teeny bit of something in time for Comic-Con 2018, though we wouldn't realistically expect much until the end of that year or the beginning of the next.
+It's far too early for any kind of footage and we wouldn't realistically expect much until the end of this year or the beginning of 2019.

 Terminator 6 is released in US cinemas on November 1, 2019 and UK cinemas on November 13, 2019.